zhouzhou602ucla/Getting-and-Cleaning-Data-Course-Project/README.md

 (4) Appropriately labels the data set with descriptive variable names.
 (5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-3. "finalData.csv" saves the final results.
+3. "finalData.txt" saves the final results.